chef-boneyard/chef-web-docs-2016/includes_custom_resources/includes_custom_resources_slide_website_cookbook.rst

 ..
 This file is hooked into a slide deck

-This article assumes that a cookbook directory named ``website`` exists in a |chef repo| with (at least) the following directories and file names:
+This article assumes that a cookbook directory named ``website`` exists in a |chef repo| with (at least) the following directories:

 .. code-block:: text

    /website
-     metadata.rb
      /recipes
-     README.md
      /resources
      /templates

+You may use a cookbook that already exists or you may create a new cookbook.

 See https://docs.chef.io/ctl_chef.html for more information about how to use the ``chef`` command-line tool that is packaged with the |chef dk| to build the |chef repo|, plus related cookbook sub-directories.